 October is National Cybersecurity Awareness Month

-National Cybersecurity Awareness Month is an annual campaign held every October to raise awareness and ensure that everyone has the resources they need to stay safer and more secure online.
+National Cybersecurity Awareness Month is held every October to raise awareness and ensure that everyone has the resources they need to stay safer and more secure online.
 The Internet touches nearly every aspect of our daily lives.
 When we all take steps to protect our connected devices and data, we all benefit.

 Cornell has signed on as a Champion for the 17th annual campaign.
 The theme for 2020 is "Do Your Part. #BeCyberSmart." and encourages personal accountability and being proactive to ensure information privacy and security.
 Join IT@Cornell and the IT Security Office as we host events and share best practices for keeping you and your devices safe.